adambuttrick/anr-funding-metadata-analysis/README.md

 The output is a comprehensive CSV file containing analysis results for each publication.

-### Stage 4: Supplementary Data Collection

-Additional data sources may be incorporated to enrich the analysis, including publisher information, open access status, or alternative funding records.

-**Implementation Example:** The utility script `get_all_crossref_members.py` retrieves information about all Crossref member organizations to create a mapping between publisher IDs and their names, enhancing the readability and utility of the analysis.

-### Stage 5: Statistical Analysis and Data Transformation
+### Stage 4: Statistical Analysis and Data Transformation

 Once the data is prepared, this stage generates comprehensive statistics on funding metadata completeness across different dimensions and transforms the data into structured formats suitable for programmatic access.